 The general concept of Report Generation is that a report is created by hierarchical selection of a set of data items that are passed through a hierarchy of report templates.
 The user will select a root template and a collection of filters to down-select the items in the database that they would like to have considered for display in the report.
 The database is queried and the list of items is passed to the root template.
 That template may perform additional filtering, data processing or generate specific layout constructs before passing the items on to its child templates.
 If a template has no children, it will ask the items that were passed to it to display themselves using the properties, context and layout provided by the parent templates.

-Several key points are necessary to understand to fully utilize the Nexus report generation system.
+Several key points are necessary to understand to fully utilize the Ansys Dynamic Reporting report generation system.

-In most cases, users will have used the EnSight Nexus API or the External Python API to place data items in a Nexus database (creating a new Nexus database and launching a server for the database is covered here).
+In most cases, users will have used the EnSight Ansys Dynamic Reporting API or the External Python API to place data items in a Ansys Dynamic Reporting database (creating a new Ansys Dynamic Reporting database and launching a server for the database is covered here).
 The various items in the database are often first reviewed via a web browser.
-The next step is for the user to use the Nexus Template Editor application to define a hierarchical collection of templates that will be used to create a report.
+The next step is for the user to use the Ansys Dynamic Reporting Template Editor application to define a hierarchical collection of templates that will be used to create a report.
 From the template editor or via the web browser interface the user may then generate specific reports, displaying (and interacting with) the resulting content in a web browser.

 At the root of every report is a top level report template.
 This template is handed a collection of Data Items which it processes itself or hands off to child templates.
 At each template the following operations are performed: